lovexyn0827/MessMod/README.md

 ### Key Binds

-**F3 + E**: Toggle the HUD that displays the information of the entity which the player is looking at.
+**F3 + E**: Toggle the HUD containing the information of the entity which the player is looking at.

-**F3 + M** : Toggle the HUD that displays the information of the local player.
+**F3 + M** : Toggle the HUD containing the information of the local player.

-**F3 + S**: Toggle the HUD that displays the information of the server-side player.
+**F3 + S**: Toggle the HUD containing the information of the server-side player.

 **Ctrl + Z**: Undo block placement or breaking.
 (Requires `blockPlacementHistory`)